vedovelli/movie-finder-react/README.md

 ## Project's Details

-It is a Single Page Application which consumes data from the TheMovieDB.org's API.
+It is a Single Page Application that consumes data from the TheMovieDB.org's API.

 There are 2 routes available: `/movies` for the search form and the results list and `/movie/:id` for the movie details screen.